-Customers using our MORE API tell us they value our Trust Score is as it gives a simple, at a glance numeric answer when they check an email address.
+Customers using our MORE email verification API tell us they value our Trust Score is as it gives a simple, at-a-glance numeric answer when they check an email address.

 The Trust Score is a window onto all the data gathered by the MORE API.
 In all we return 74 datapoints about every email address; it’s all available to give depth and detail to act on information about any email.
 For example, using ‘service identification’ to trigger pop-up messages on signup forms if the email address entered is a business or personal one.

 How does it work?

 We’re often asked how EXACTLY how the Trust Score works, and although we won’t lift the lid on our proprietary code, we’re happy to share the idea behind it and give a breakdown of the key areas we take into account when we reach the final score.

 How does the Email Hippo Trust Score work?
 Can I...?
 Should I...?

 The dozens of checks we perform on every email address split under the umbrella of two key questions; can I...? should I...?
 Broadly speaking, answers to these two questions help users decide whether an email address is real, and if an email address is trustworthy.

 These results tell whether an email address is real.
 We group them together, give a score out of 10 and call it ‘Send Assess’.

 - If you sent an email to the address, would it hard bounce?